 Here are some of the characteristics of an A.D.D. type personality.
 They are smart, with their brains flitting from one subject to another, from one thought to another, in rapid fire.
-They usually like to talk a lot.
+Talking a lot is a common characteristic.
 They know so much that they just HAVE to share.
 They fidget when required to stand still, literally being unable to maintain a stationary position for more than about .05 seconds without bursting.
 But if something absorbs and involves their minds or their bodies enough they can focus on it almost indefinitely.

-They are the dandelion pickers on the baseball field.
+A.D.D. kids are the dandelion pickers on the baseball field.
 They are the kids stuck in resource math because they freeze at the thought of a whole page of figures staring at them.
-They are the kids whose handwriting and spelling are awful because they can’t be bothered to spend the time to get it right.
+Their handwriting and spelling are awful because they can’t be bothered to spend the time to get it right.
 They are the kids who remember every fact ever told them (and they’ll remind you of it often.)
-They are the kids who constantly get in trouble for talking out of turn.
+A.D.D. kids tend to constantly get in trouble for talking out of turn.
 They are the kids who can’t focus long enough to hear all the directions, but who can focus on a video game or a book for hours on end.

 Many ADD kids struggle with every school subject.
 They never learn to read well, they never learn the basics of math and these two failings hold them back in every other subject, yet their minds are exceptionally quick and bright and retentive.
 There’s a solution though.